 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Accounting.
-About 6.5% of those with this major are international students.
+Accounting appeals to people across the globe.
+About 5.7% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea